 If you are disabled, you may be eligible for monthly Social Security Disability Insurance (SSDI) payments.
 To qualify for SSDI, your condition must be serious enough to limit your ability to earn a living.
-Earning a living does not necessarily mean you cannot work – you may still work and earn some money while receiving SSDI benefits.
+Earning a living does not necessarily mean you cannot work – you may still work and earn some money while you receive SSDI benefits.
 However, there are strict income limits in place, and your ability to work may disqualify you from receiving SSDI benefits.
-The Pennsylvania and New Jersey disability lawyers at Young Marr & Associates will help you understand the SSDI income limits for 2020.
+Our disability lawyers will help you understand the SSDI income limits for 2020.

 Social Security Disability Requirements and Limits in 2020

 You must meet several requirements set by the Social Security Administration (SSA) to qualify for SSDI benefits.
 Your physical or mental disability must substantially limit your ability to support yourself financially.
 If you are capable of earning a living, the SSA will reject your disability claim.

 The SSA defines being able to support yourself financially as “substantial gainful activity” (SGA).
 For 2019, the SGA threshold was $1,220 a month.
 The SSA has increased the SGA amount to $1,260 per month for 2020.